-Bob has a Ph.D. in economics from the University of Wisconsin – Madison.
-He has four decades of experience in finance and is presently the Secretary of Nia Technologies Inc. Bob was previously a member of the Board of Hope and Healing International and now serves on the Finance and Audit Committees.
+Robert E. (Bob) Evans has a Ph.D. in economics from the University of Wisconsin – Madison.
+He has four decades of experience in finance, investments and accounting, primarily as an expert witness in regulatory proceedings.
+Bob is Board Secretary and serves on the Finance and Audit Committees.
 He is also a Director and Secretary of Nia Technologies Inc. and Chairman of Rundle College Education Foundation.
 Bob’s favourite chapter in the Bible is Matthew 6 – he often finds himself inspired by its profound message.
 He and his late wife Kate have a son, Jack, who works in Toronto in the same downtown office building where Bob began his career over 40 years ago.

 Wayne Feasby is a 25-year member of Williamson Automotive in Uxbridge, working as the General Manager of the Leasing Division and most recently as Operations Manager.
 He has served with a number of organizations in a volunteer capacity including The Rick Hansen Foundation, Whitchurch-Stouffville Mobility Transit, Whitchurch-Stouffville Accessibility Advisory Committee, and the Whitchurch-Stouffville Downtown Development Committee.
 Wayne is a graduate of Yale University and has a BSc in Administrative Science.

 Don is a Senior Advisor at EPCOR Utilities Inc. and has over 25 years of financial, regulatory, human resources, and operational experience.
 He has a Commerce Degree from the University of Alberta and is a Chartered Professional Accountant.
 Don brings a wealth of experience as a member of the Hope and Healing International Board.
 He has served as a board and committee member in both the non-profit and for-profit sectors.
 Don lives in Edmonton with his wife and daughter.